polar-app/polar-app/content/blog/2020-11-09-Three-Steps-To-Become-A-Better-Reader-Using-Active-Reading.md

 title: Three Steps To Become A Better Reader Using Active Reading
 date: 2020-11-09T08:00:00.000-08:00
 layout: post
-description: Meta Description: A close reading of a document accommodates the reader to disengage, interpret, and reassemble the working sections of a text into a new interpretation of the text
+description: A close reading of a document accommodates the reader to disengage, interpret, and reassemble the working sections of a text into a new interpretation of the text
 large_image: https://i.imgur.com/gaI80lv.jpg
 ---